YorgosPs/Yorgos-Psarellis/Research.md

 [1]  [Bhattacharjee et al., 2020](https://www.sciencedirect.com/science/article/pii/S0006349521004276)

 #### Programming Dynamic Catalysts with Bayesian Optimization
-Catalytic reactions are naturally limited by the Sabatier principle.
-By imposing an electrodynamic oscillation on the surface, the binding energies and surface coverages oscillate in time.
-When the oscillation parameters are tuned appropriately, the Sabatier principle can be overcome.
+Improved catalytic performance can lead to breakthroughs in sustainability, such as low-cost solar and wind power.
+However, catalysts are naturally limited by the [Sabatier principle](https://en.wikipedia.org/wiki/Sabatier_principle).
+By imposing a (appropriately tuned) electrodynamic oscillation on the surface, the Sabatier principle can be overcome.
 I used **advanced numerical methods** and **machine learning** to tune such catalysts.
-Improved catalytic performance can have significant impact on **sustainability**, such as low-cost solar and wind power [2].
+Improved catalytic performance can have significant impact on **sustainability**, sustainabilsuch as low-cost solar and wind power [2].
  * Root-finding accelerated by up to 150% using the a Variational Approach.
  * Pseudo-arclength continuation used to explore the parameter space.
  * Bayesian Optimization emloyed to optimize reactor performance/reaction rates.